 A consequence of poor boundaries is that you react to everyone’s thoughts and feelings.
 If someone says something you disagree with, you either believe it or become defensive.
 You absorb their words, because there’s no boundary.
 With a boundary, you’d realize it was just their opinion and not a reflection of you and you don’t feel threatened by disagreements.

-Another effect of poor boundaries is that if someone else has a problem, you want to help them to the point that you give up yourself.
+Another effect of poor boundaries is that if someone else has a problem, you want to help them to the point that you might feel guilty if you don’t and give up yourself in the process.
 It’s natural to feel empathy and sympathy for someone, but codependents start putting other people ahead of themselves.
 In fact, they need to help and might feel rejected if another person doesn’t want help.
 Moreover, they keep trying to help and fix the other person, even when that person clearly isn’t taking their advice.
+For some codependents, their self-worth is dependent upon being needed.

 Control helps codependents feel safe and secure.
 Everyone needs some control over events in their life.
 You wouldn’t want to live in constant uncertainty and chaos, but for codependents, control limits their ability to take risks and share their feelings.
-Sometimes they have an addiction that either helps them loosen up, like alcoholism, or helps them hold their feelings down, like workaholism, so that they don’t feel out of control.
+Sometimes they have an addiction that either helps them loosen up, like alcoholism, or helps them hold their feelings down, like workaholism, so that they don’t feel out of control in close relationships.

 Codependents also need to control those close to them, because they need other people to behave in a certain way to feel okay.
 In fact, people pleasing and caretaking can be used to control and manipulate people.
-Alternatively, codependents are bossy and tell you what you should or shouldn’t do.
+Alternatively, codependents can be bossy and tell others what they should or shouldn’t do.
 This is a violation of someone else’s boundary.

 * Dysfunctional communication

 Codependents have trouble when it comes to communicating their thoughts, feelings and needs.
 Of course, if you don’t know what you think, feel or need, this becomes a problem.
 Other times, you know, but you won’t own up to your truth.
 You’re afraid to be truthful, because you don’t want to upset someone else.
 Instead of saying, “I don’t like that,” you might pretend that it’s okay or tell someone what to do.
-Communication becomes dishonest and confusing when you try to manipulate the other person out of fear.
+Communication becomes dishonest and confusing when we try to manipulate the other person because of our own fear.

 Codependents have a tendency to spend their time thinking about other people or relationships.
-This is caused by their dependency and anxieties and fears.
-They can also become obsessed when they think they’ve made or might make a “mistake.”
+Often, they try to decipher what someone else is thinking or feeling and why.
+This is caused by dependency on others and anxieties and fears about being rejected, due to shame.
+For the same reason, they can become obsessed when they think they’ve made or might make a “mistake.”
+Read more on

 Sometimes you can lapse into fantasy about how you’d like things to be or about someone you love as a way to avoid the pain of the present.
 This is one way to stay in denial, discussed below, but it keeps you from living your life.

-Codependents need other people to like them to feel okay about themselves and they’re afraid of being rejected or abandoned – even if they can function on their own.
-Others need to always be in a relationship, because they feel depressed or lonely when they’re by themselves for too long.
+Codependents need other people to like them to feel okay about themselves, and they’re afraid of being rejected or abandoned, despite the fact that they can function on their own.
+Other codependents need to always be in a relationship, because they feel depressed or lonely when they’re by themselves for too long.
 This trait makes it hard for them to end a relationship, even when the relationship is painful or abusive.
 They end up feeling trapped.

 One of the problems people face in getting help for codependency is that they’re in denial about it, meaning that they don’t face their problem.
 Usually they think the problem is someone else or the situation.
 They either keep complaining or trying to fix the other person, or go from one relationship or job to another and never own up the fact that they have a problem.